YashMakan/flutter_mcp/README.md

 # 🧠 Flutter MCP Client

-Welcome to the Flutter MCP Client — a Claude AI desktop interface built with Flutter, following Clean Architecture principles and powered by a modular monorepo using Melos.
-This application demonstrates the implementation of the Message Communication Protocol (MCP) for rich AI-driven interactions.
+Flutter MCP Client — a Claude AI desktop interface built with Flutter, following Clean Architecture principles and powered by a modular monorepo using Melos.
+This application demonstrates the implementation of the Model Context Protocol (MCP) for rich AI-driven interactions.

 ## 📹 YouTube Demo